dayitv89/OpenCB/README.md

-Forward Chess is an Interactive reader of chess books.
+Forward Chess is an interactive reader of chess books.
 Play through the lines in the book, or try your own, it's like having a chess board and a chess book in the palm of your hand.

 <b><big>Files</big></b>

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.
-This is a free software, contributions for the books or source code is welcome.
+Contributions for the books or source code is welcome.

+<b><big>License</big></b>

+This is a free software licensed under the GPL v3.0.

 <br>